 Over the course of half an hour Siddharth explored the challenges organisations are facing due to the current situation and presented how ITSM can help you respond to said challenges and help maintain Business Continuity.
 He delved into various challenges ranging from capacity, collaboration, security, maintaining knowledge and delivering continuity in the remote era, emphasising throughout the importance of a strategically designed infrastructure.

-Siddharth also made it clear that there are endless benefits of efficient use of ITSM.
+Siddharth also made it clear that there are endless benefits of efficient use of ITSM (read our dedicated blog on the benefits of ITSM).
 As the infrastructure required for many business processes is already part of the ITSM framework, it means that it can be utilised to expand service capacity, manage assets and licenses, improve traceability, standardise processes to streamline task management and much more.

 As his session drew to a close, Siddharth concluded with a series of real-life case studies, presenting how service management tools can help in responding to the above challenges throughout an organisation and their internal departments.